Bundesliga ready to resume on May 9 pending government approval, says CEO Seifert | Goal.com

 Indeed, the Bundesliga are said to be involved in talks with at least five different laboratories to ensure sufficient safety guidelines are put in place and the required testing is carried out.

-But while fans could be forgiven for getting excited about a potential return to action in early May, German chancellor Angela Merkel also spoke on Thursday and stated that the nation are mere "at the beginning" of the crisis, not the end point, and should continue to treat the situation with the appropriate respect and intelligence.
+But while fans could be forgiven for getting excited about a potential return to action in early May, German chancellor Angela Merkel also spoke on Thursday and stated that the nation is merely "at the beginning" of the crisis, not the end point, and should continue to treat the situation with the appropriate respect and intelligence.